Connor Joe Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe is batting .333 with three doubles, a home run and four walks.
+- Joe is batting .355 with three doubles, a triple, a home run and five walks.

-- In 44.4% of his nine games this season, Joe has picked up at least one hit.
-He's also had three multi-hit games.

-- Joe has driven in a run in three games this season (33.3%), but has had no multiple-RBI games.
+- Joe has driven in a run in four games this year (40.0%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.